ayaashraf1/nodeCourse/README.md

 # create server using express
 # using prisma to create db through this website render.com
 # using ORM[oriented relational mapping] is a way to deal with DB
+# add routers and use thunder client plugin[tool like postman] in vs for testing